johannesugb/johannesugb.github.io/_posts/disabled 2026-05-21-android-gpu-debugging.md

 The rest is pretty much the typical RenderDoc profiling and debugging experience---which is awesome if it works.
 However, also in typical RenderDoc manner, RenderDoc sometimes crashes.
 Be it that the app is using exotic features, or features code that can lead to undefined behavior, it can be challenging to find the root cause.

-## Perfetto
+## Perfetto and Its Online Trace Viewer

 Perfetto seems to be _the_ standard system-wide profiling layer on Android nowadays, which offers support for GPU profiling among all kinds of other profiling areas.
-GPU profiling seems to somewhat limited with respect to the other solutions presented above.
-However, there's a new tool which TBD (speaking of Sokatoa)
+GPU profiling seems to somewhat limited with respect to the other solutions presented above when using the [online Trace Viewer](https://ui.perfetto.dev/), but there's a new tool by Samsung which might indicate otherwise (more information about that in the next section about #Sokatoa).

-Citing the _Perfetto DOCS_ (available at [perfetto.dev/docs](https://perfetto.dev/docs/))
+Citing the _Perfetto DOCS_ (available at [perfetto.dev/docs](https://perfetto.dev/docs/)),

-> Built into Android
+> Perfetto is the **default tracing system** for the **Android operating system**

+so nothing has to be installed on the Android device---at least on newer devices, since Perfetto is

-Part of the platform since Android 9 Pie, runs on Linux as well
+> Part of the platform since Android 9 Pie.

+Most interestingly, there is a browser-based tool to record and view traces, namely Perfetto's [**Trace Viewer**](https://ui.perfetto.dev/).
+Its menu item [Record new trace](https://ui.perfetto.dev/#!/record) allows to connect to a device (it will ask for permission to _Sign in as "WebUSB ADB Key"_) once you hit the |▶ button.
+- Connect to a target device under [Overview](https://ui.perfetto.dev/#!/record/target)
+- Focus on a specific package name under [Android apps & svcs](https://ui.perfetto.dev/#!/record/android)
+- Configure which data to capture, such as settings for GPU-specific probes under [GPU](https://ui.perfetto.dev/#!/record/gpu)
+- Start profiling with the |▶ button, and stop it with the ■ button.
+  The trace will open directly in the browser, showing the captures counters/measurements/etc.